 6. Does Rent Control Apply to All Properties?

-Rent control typically applies to older buildings or certain designated units.
+Rent control typically applies to older buildings or specific designated units.
 Newer buildings and single-family homes are often exempt.

 7. Is it Legal for a Landlord to Increase Rent During a Fixed-Term Lease?